coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 In this section we would:
 1. Configure one stateful service
-2. Configure two access points (by configuring two listeners: aspnetcore and remoting)
+2. Configure two endpoints (by configuring two listeners: aspnetcore and remoting)
 3. Configure one background job (by configuring a delegate to run in `RunAsync`).

-### Initial Setup
+### Initial setup

 Any program starts with the entry point and so does reliable services.
 When using **CoherentSolutions.Extensions.Hosting.ServiceFabric** the entry point setup starts with the new instance of the [HostBuilder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.1) class and calls to `Build()` and `Run()` methods.